Setup Guide

 Step 3: Create a storage integration

 To export your account's metadata in the fastest and most cost-efficient way, we export directly to a secure Google Cloud Storage (GCS) bucket.
-The commands below create a storage integration and allow the select_user
+The commands below create a storage integration and allows the select_user

 role to write the Snowflake metadata to SELECT's GCS bucket using it.